 We will now explore how you can use impulsive and corrective waves in order to increase the probability of earning strong returns.

 Learning How to Trade Elliott Wave

 R.N.
-Elliott found out that any trend movement can be broken down into a five wave sequence and he labeled these waves 1 through 5.
-One of the Elliott Wave strategy rules is that the waves 1, 3 and 5 often formed in the direction of the trend and the waves 2 and 4 are price movement against the prevailing trend.
+Elliott found out that any trend movement can be broken down into a five wave sequence.
+He labeled these waves 1 through 5.
+One of the Elliott Wave strategy rules is that the waves 1, 3 and 5 often formed in the direction of the trend.
+The waves 2 and 4 are price movement against the prevailing trend.

 In Elliott Wave theory, the 5 wave moves in the direction of the trend.
 It is also called motive waves, while the 3 waves corrective move against the 5 wave move is also called corrective waves.

 This is quite useful because we can now break any price trend movement into this basic 5 – 3 wave pattern.
 Knowing that each impulsive and corrective move is a series of waves oscillating up and down, we can conclude that we have waves within waves.

-This means that a five wave sequence in one-time frame might be simply just the first wave in a longer time frame.
+This means that a five wave sequence in a one-time frame might be simply the first wave in a longer time frame.
 In other words, this is simply confirming the fractal nature of the markets theory.

 Let’s lay down some of the rules of the Eliott Wave strategy.
 It can assist us in determining to find good Elliott Waves entry points.